meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 #### Lucene-Solr

+Solr is a subproject of Apache Lucene, created in 2004 by Yonik Seeley, and is today one of the most popular search engines available worldwide.
+Solr is a search platform, written in Java, and built on top of Lucene.
+In other words, Solr is an HTTP wrapper around Lucene’s Java API, meaning you can leverage all the features of Lucene by using it.
+In addition, Solr server is combined with Solr Cloud, providing distributed indexing and searching capabilities, thus ensuring high availability and scalability.
+Data is shared but also automatically replicated.
+Furthermore, Solr is not only a search engine; it is often used as a document-structured NoSQL database.
+Documents are stored in collections, which can be comparable to tables in a relational database.

+Due to its extensible plugin architecture and customizable features, Solr is a search engine with an endless number of use cases even though, since it can index and search documents and email attachments, it is specifically popular for enterprise search.

 #### Bleve & Tantivy

 Bleve and Tantivy are search engine projects, respectively written in Golang and Rust, inspired by Apache Lucene and its algorithms (e.g. tf-idf, short for term frequency inverse document frequency).
 Such as Lucene, both are libraries to be used for any search project; however they are not ready-to-use APIs.